 🌑 New: We cannot see the Moon when it is a new moon.

-🌒 Waxing Crescent: We see the waxing crescent phase as a thin crescent opening to the left.
+🌒 Waxing Crescent: In the Northern Hemisphere, we see the waxing crescent phase as a thin crescent of light on the right.

 🌓 First Quarter: We see the first quarter phase as a half moon.